Volenday/lumora-wrapper-component/docs/prd-wrapper.md

    API Endpoint Creation: This PRD assumes the refresh token API endpoint (/api/auth/refresh) already exists and is functional.

 8. Success Metrics
-   The NovaWrapper component is used on all authenticated pages.
+   The LumoraWrapper component is used on all authenticated pages.
    Manual and automated testing confirms that the refresh token API is called only when the tokenExpiry is within the 10-minute window.
    A significant reduction in user-reported session timeout issues.